z-lu2017/TOR-RPKI/README.md

 # TOR-RPKI

 This project simulates TOR's guard relay selection process using our discount and matching selection algorithms.
+The [modified Tor source code](https://github.com/z-lu2017/tor-modified) and [customized tornettools](https://github.com/z-lu2017/tornettools_custom) can be found in their separate repos.

 ## Description